 Your monthly payment is calculated based on the following factors:

 - type of payment plan.

 The most common type of loan is the FRM, based on equal monthly payments.
-The principal and interest payments are divided in such a way that your monthly payment remains constant.
-You pay your monthly interest based on your interest rate and balance at the beginning of the month, and the principal amount is calculated by subtracting the interest part from your constant monthly payment.
+The principal and interest payments are divided so that your monthly payment remains constant.
+You pay your monthly interest based on your interest rate and balance at the beginning of the month.
+The principal amount is calculated by subtracting the interest part from your constant monthly payment.

 |Payment # (month)||Interest Portion||Principal Portion|

 Your interest portion represents a high portion of your payment.
 In the above example, your first payment is 65% interest and 35% principal.
 After 15 years, it becomes 41% interest and 59% principal.

 The ratio will change based on your interest rate and the length of your loan.
 The table below shows the monthly payment and initial distribution for the first payment for a $250,000 FRM based on different loan periods and interest rates: